Post Preview: Anger Management for Kids: A comprehensive review of strategies and advice to help kids develop anger management skills.

 - Learn that they have choices about how to express anger.

-- Another interesting option is this book writen for parents, educators and therapists: Self-Regulation and Mindfulness: Over 82 Exercises & Worksheets for Sensory Processing Disorder, ADHD & Autism Spectrum Disorder.
+- Another interesting option is this book written for parents, educators and therapists: Self-Regulation and Mindfulness: Over 82 Exercises & Worksheets for Sensory Processing Disorder, ADHD & Autism Spectrum Disorder.
 An evidence-based resource for kids who struggle with self-regulation, staying focused, managing their senses and controlling their emotions (based on the latest research in neuroscience but highly practical, and kid friendly)

 Don’t leave before you download your FREE “Anger Management for Kids” booklet!
 It contains all the useful tips I’ve shared in this post + the “17 Anger Management Activities for Kids” booklet with pictograms/visual clues.
-Click HERE or on the image below.

 Did you find this post useful?
 Please, share it on Pinterest ♥